The Migdal effect in semiconductors

 In this discussion we have focused on the DM momentum transfer to the nucleus, $q_N$, because the momentum deposited in electrons will be much smaller.
 The Migdal rate then factorizes as:

 where $\omega$ is the energy deposited into electronic excitations, $d\sigma_{\rm el}/dE_N$ the elastic DM-nucleus cross section and $dP(E_N)/d\omega$ is the differential ionization probability.
 This is identical to the expansion made in the bremsstrahlung of a soft photon from a heavy charged particle, and we refer to it as the \emph{soft limit}.
-While our results do not rely on the soft limit, it is a useful technical and conceptual simplification.
+The soft limit holds as long as $|\bfq_N\cdot \bfk|\ll m_N \omega$ and $k\ll q_N$.
+Estimating $q_N\sim v m_\chi$ and $k\sim 1-10$ keV, this translates to \mbox{$50\; \text{MeV} \lesssim m_\chi\lesssim 1$ GeV} and $\omega \gtrsim $ eV, which covers the most relevant parameter space.
+While our formal result does not rely on the soft limit, it is a useful technical and conceptual simplification when performing the phase space integrals, and is valid whenever the impulse approximation holds.

-Finally, we will treat the nuclei and tightly-bound core electrons together as a point particle with charge $Z_{\rm ion}$, and only consider excitations of the valence electrons.
-In other words, we assume a electron-ion pseudopotential which behaves as $Z_{\rm ion} e/r$ for large $r$ compared to the wavefunctions of the inner shell electrons.
-The electron-ion momentum exchange will be $\lesssim 10$ keV, so only the long-range behavior of the pseudopotential is probed, which justifies this approximation.
+Finally, we will treat the nuclei and tightly-bound core electrons together as a particle with charge $\Zion$, and only consider excitations of the valence electrons.
+In other words, we assume an ion potential which behaves as $\Zion e/r$ for large $r$ compared to the wavefunctions of the inner shell electrons.
+To account for the effective ion charge at shorter distances, we include a momentum-dependent $\Zion(k)$ in the Fourier-transformed potential, which we obtain using tabulated ionic form factors~\cite{BrownXray}.
+While the electron-ion momentum exchange will be $\lesssim 10$ keV such that the long-range behavior of the potential is most important, including $\Zion(k)$ leads to $O(1)$ rate increases.

 \mysection{Calculation} The Migdal rate is given by the leading order expansion in both the DM-nucleus and the electromagnetic interactions, analogous to bremsstrahlung.
 We assume a contact interaction between the DM and the nuclei, given by the Hamiltonian $H_\chi = (2 \pi b_\chi/m_\chi) \delta(\bfr_\chi-\bfr_N)$ for $m_\chi\ll m_N$, with $b_\chi$ the DM-nucleus scattering length and $\bfr_\chi, \bfr_N$ the position operators for the DM and nucleus.
 (The DM-nucleus elastic cross section is therefore given by $\sigma_N=4\pi b_\chi^2 = A^2 \sigma_n$, with $A$ and $\sigma_n$ respectively the atomic mass number and DM-nucleon elastic cross section.)
 The electron-nucleus interaction is $H_e = \int\! d^3\bfr' \epsilon^{-1}(\bfr',\bfr,\omega) \, Z_{\text{ion}} \alpha/| \bfr' - {\bf r}_{N}|$ with $\bfr$ the position operator for the electron. $\alpha$ is the electromagnetic fine structure constant, and $\epsilon$ is the frequency-dependent, microscopic dielectric function, which encodes the screening by the spectator valence electrons.